holoviz-topics/holoSeq/HoloSeqOverview.md

 ### Coordinate system

 Genomic reference data forms the backbone for any annotation browser.
-It is generally broken up into multiple named "contigs" or chromosomes, when in the usual fasta format.
+New genomes are assembled into multiple "contigs", that are refined into chromosomes in reference genomes.
-An assembled haplotype may have thousands of contigs that have not yet been merged into chromosomes.
+Genomes are typically handled in fasta format.
+A newly assembled haplotype may have thousands of contigs that have not yet been merged into chromosomes.

 For an interactive genome browser, tracks typically run horizontally, from the start of the reference sequence on the left to the last nucleotide of the last contig.